tonesija/pantagane/backend/README.md

 IoT school project.

-## Contains http and coap servers as two different services.
+### Contains http server which acts as a mqtt producer and consumer, also has a database.

-### Start the HTTP server locally
+#### Start the HTTP server locally

 1. Create venv (skip if already created)